-Transfer Switch 1.5
+1.5 Transfer Switch

 The RDC2 controller is designed to interface with and control the Kohler Model RXT Automatic Transfer Switch (ATS).
-Do not use the Kohler Model RRT transfer switch with the RDC2 controller.

 If the power system uses a different model transfer switch, the RDC2 controller will not control the transfer switch.
 An ATS other than the Model RXT must be equipped with a transfer switch controller and engine start contacts that connect to the remote engine start terminals on the generator set.